 “It’s better to see something once, than hear about it a thousand times”

 If one sentence were ever to capture the truth of the world, this one would rank pretty high.
 A simple truth, yet very poignant.
 We may read all about the beauties of a place, the mysteries it conceals, the aura it radiates.
-Words are powerful, but the actual experience has a magic of its own that is unmatched.
-While most of us would like to, we aren’t all that rich to support a lifestyle that includes travelling every month.
-So for people like you and me, who don’t have money pouring out of our every pore, there’s budgeted travelling.
+Words are powerful, but the experience has a magic of its own that is unmatched.
+While most of us would like to, we aren’t all that rich to support a lifestyle that includes traveling every month.
+So for people like you and me, who don’t have money pouring out of our every pore, there’s budgeted traveling.
 So here are some tips and suggestions that will help you support your wanderlust urges.

 1. Cheap tickets